apify/crawlee-python/docs/examples/crawl-website-with-relative-links.md

 We provide 4 different strategies for crawling relative links:

-- `EnqueueStrategy.All` which will enqueue all links found, regardless of the domain they point to.
+- `EnqueueStrategy.All` - which will enqueue all links found, regardless of the domain they point to.
 - `EnqueueStrategy.SAME_DOMAIN` which will enqueue all links found that have the same domain name, including links from any possible subdomain.
+They are sharing the same top-level domain and base domain.
-- `EnqueueStrategy.SAME_HOSTNAME` which will enqueue all links found for the same hostname.
+- `EnqueueStrategy.SAME_HOSTNAME` which will enqueue all links found for the exact same hostname.
 This is the **default** strategy.
 - `EnqueueStrategy.SAME_ORIGIN` which will enqueue all links found for the same origin.
+The same origin refers to URLs sharing the same protocol, domain, and port.

 :::note